cmu-sei/juneberry/README.md

 ## Step 3 - Train
 This step demonstrates how to use the training script to train a model.
-The most commonly used training script is [jb_train](./bin/jb_train), which requires a model name (i.e. the name of a sub-directory in the models directory containing a valid config.json file) as input.
+The most commonly used training script is [jb_train](./bin/jb_train), which requires a model name (i.e. the name of a sub-directory in the "models" directory containing a valid config.json file) as input.
 The output of the training process is a trained model and training metrics in an output JSON file.